OWASP/wstg/document/4-Web_Application_Security_Testing/07-Input_Validation_Testing/10-Testing_for_IMAP_SMTP_Injection.md

 - Information leaks
 - Relay/SPAM

+## Test Objectives

+- Identify IMAP/SMTP injection points.
+- Understand the data flow and deployment structure of the client.
+- Assess the command injection severity

 ## How to Test

-The standard attack patterns are:

-- Identifying vulnerable parameters
-- Understanding the data flow and deployment structure of the client
-- IMAP/SMTP command injection

 ### Identifying Vulnerable Parameters